 When should I apply?

-Applications open September 1.
-Graduate Admissions must receive the required application documents by January 15 for consideration of funding at the time of admission.
-It is best to get your application done as soon as possible.
-Some items, such as transcripts, can be updated at the end of the semester.
+The PhD application opens on September 1 of every year.
+Graduate Admissions must receive the required application documents by the deadline, January 15.
+For consideration of funding at the time of admission, it is best to get your application in and complete as soon as possible.
+Some items, such as transcripts, may be updated prior to the deadline by sending them to Econ.PhD@asu.edu

 How do I apply?